ameniGahlouzi/Training_Mars_2023/visualStudioCode_plagin_project/ROADMAP.md

-the project is: developping a plugin on visual studio code that allow chatgpt to analize the whole project or a selected specific file or directory
+Project description: developping a plugin on visual studio code that allow chatgpt to analize the whole project or a selected specific file or directory

 1.Set up the development environment